-- Costing from suppliers for detailed material breakdowns and known bulk quantities such as number of towers, insulators, and hardware - Transmission contractor budgetary feedback based upon the proposed schedule and construction methodology and timelines - Engineering concepts that are virtually complete, and scope changes tracked and identified 45 - Labour unit costing assuming a negotiated master labour agreement, equipment and commodity rates are identified - Productivity factors for labor, equipment, while factoring in seasonal impacts.
+- Costing from suppliers for detailed material breakdowns and known bulk quantities such as number of towers, insulators, and hardware - Transmission contractor budgetary feedback based upon the proposed schedule and construction methodology and timelines - Engineering concepts that are virtually complete, and scope changes tracked and identified45 - Labour unit costing assuming a negotiated master labour agreement, equipment and commodity rates are identified - Productivity factors for labor, equipment, while factoring in seasonal impacts.

-Overall the Decision Gate 3 estimate increased by approximately 120% for the HVdc lines, and 45% for the HVac lines 46, over prior estimates prepared in November 2010.
+Overall the Decision Gate 3 estimate increased by approximately 120% for the HVdc lines, and 45% for the HVac lines46.
 Comparing the Decision Gate 3 cost estimate evaluated on a cost-per-line-km basis with other similar projects under way in Canada, MHI finds the Muskrat Falls transmission line component costs are at a reasonable level and accuracy for this stage of the estimate.
 The costs for the transmission lines are within an AACE Class 3 estimate accuracy congruent to the requirements of Decision Gate 3.